tkz-sty/tkz-euclide/README.md

 1.16 but the differences are minor.

 ## History

 - 3.06 correction of bugs, amelioration of the documentation.
 - 3.05 correction of bugs, amelioration of the documentation.
 - 3.02 replacement french documentation by english documentation, correction of bugs.
-- 3.01 replacement `fp` for `xfp`, addition of some macros, correction of bugs
+- 3.01 replacement `fp` for `xfp`, addition of some macros, correction of bugs.
-- 1.16 correction of bugs
+- 1.16 correction of bugs.
-- 1.13 first version
+- 1.13 first version.

 ## Author